payshares-legacy/payshares-wallet-js-sdk/README.md

 ```

 You can pass additional parameter: `kdfParams`.
 If it's not passed `kdfParams`
-will be fetched from stellar-wallet server.
+will be fetched from payshares-wallet server.

 #### `delete`

-Removes wallet from stellar-wallet server.
+Removes wallet from payshares-wallet server.

 > **Heads up!** This method removes all wallet data from the server!
 This
 > operation cannot be undone.